BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 $ python plot_correlation.py

 The script generates several figures which are saved in the directory "plot_correlations".
 The figure represent the correlation between several variables and their means.
 The user can modify the script in order to get the personalised correation plots.

+Moreover, the sobol indices are plot, and the user can select which response_fn analyse.